lolmeherti/StockWatchApp/README.md

 Removing tickers from the watchlist is done by sliding a selected ticker slightly towards the left and tappin the delete button when its revealed

 <img src="https://github.com/lolmeherti/StockWatchApp/blob/main/gifs/remove_tickers.gif" height="600" width="300">

+### Dependencies

+This app uses the swift package <a href="https://github.com/lolmeherti/StockWatchAPI" target="_blank">StockWatchAPI</a>, one of my repositories on this account and implements it as a dependency

+The <a href="https://github.com/lolmeherti/StockWatchAPI" target="_blank">StockWatchAPI</a> uses the official Yahoo!Finance API to send and receive requests